ElectricGrill

 Best Hybrid: Char-Broil Bistro Pro Dual Fuel

 For serious winter grilling below 10F, electric alone struggles.
-The Char-Broil Bistro Pro Dual Fuel at $279 is the winter insurance policy because it can switch to charcoal mode when electricity is not enough.
+The Char-Broil Bistro Pro Dual Fuel is the winter insurance policy because it can switch to charcoal mode when electricity is not enough.
 Charcoal burns hot and ignores ambient temperature, so you can hit 650F even in sub-zero conditions.
 Use electric for weeknight winter chicken, charcoal for weekend cold-weather steaks.

 Grillers who want the option of charcoal flavor with electric convenience